jbjord/pseGuidelines/guidelinesFromPaper.md

 ### Potentially hazardous area threshold
 An area or collection of areas where the combined area equals or exceeds:
  - **For content on a known screen size and typical viewing distance:**
-   - \>0.006 steradians of any 10-degree field of view (equivalent to 25% of any 10-degree field of view) at the typical viewing distance.
+   - 0.006 steradians of any 10-degree field of view (equivalent to 25% of any 10-degree field of view) at the typical viewing distance.
  - **For content only shown on televisions of unknown screen sizes:**
    - 25% of the screen.
- - **For content displayed on screens of unknown types and sizes:**
+ - **For content displayed on screens of unknown type and size:**
-   - 25% of any 416 × 416 px subarea of the content (where the px unit is a CSS pixel that is defined as 0.0213° viewing angle), analyzed when content is displayed at its largest size (without the user applying additional zoom).
+   - 25% of any 416 × 416 px subarea of the content (where the "px" unit is a CSS pixel that is defined as 0.0213° viewing angle), analyzed when content is displayed at its largest size (without the user applying additional zoom).

 _Note:_ A 23-inch (diagonal) Full HD monitor viewed at arm’s length can be used as a reference screen for scaling content displayed on screens of unknown types and sizes.
 This reference screen is 1920 × 1080 px (i.e., 0.0213° CSS pixels) and viewed at 71.1 cm (28 in.).

-_Note:_ See W3C CSS Values and Units Module Level 3 for dfinition of reference pixel (px).
+_Note:_ See W3C CSS Values and Units Module Level 3 for definition of reference pixel (px).

 _Note:_ The 25%-of-the-screen metric for television content was chosen for backwards compatibility.
 With modern displays and preferred viewing distances, the risk associated with 25% of the screen is increased compared to when the standards were first created.